• Skip to primary navigation

 The government demolished the industrial estate and developed a sports ground.

-They removed the shops and replaced it with a skyscraper.
+They removed the shops and replaced them with a skyscraper.

 A port was constructed at the edge of the river.

-The factory in the city centre was demolished and relocated to the north of the city.
+The factory in the city centre was demolished and relocated to the city’s north.

 The old warehouses were replaced with new hotels.